 Looking for a new, fun, easy, and super flexible way to pursue your passion for teaching?
 Interested in making cross-cultural connections and a little extra cash along the way?
-We talked with three teachers who are positively raving about their experience with the online ESL teaching program Qkids.
+We talked with three teachers who work for the online ESL teaching program Qkids.
 Check out their stories, and who knows?
-You may find yourself in a virtual classroom in the very near future.
+You may find yourself working in a virtual classroom in the very near future too.

 What exactly is Qkids?

 Each lesson is 30 minutes long and pairs you with 1–4 learners.
 You can teach anywhere from a minimum of six hours to up to 19 hours a week and can choose time slots from early morning classes seven days a week or evening classes on Friday and Saturday.

 Who would be a good match for the job?